MobWorx/document/docs/signal/webrtc-signals.md

     "host": "iOS" | "iOS_EX" | "Android" | "Web" | "Web_Studio",
     "deviceId": String
   },
-  "uid": String, // deprecated, in favor of "ss" "rid": String, // room id
+  "rid": String, // room id
+  // if to == string(userId): p2p only
+  // if to == object: m2m, a2m, p2p, send ice to session
+  "to": {
+    "userId": String, // the user id which shall be sent "sessionId": String, // the session id which shall be sent } | String,
-  "to": String, // webrtc connection with this user id "sdp": String // ice candidate
+  "sdp": String // ice candidate
 }
 ```